-You have an Other registerable interest in any business of the Combined Authority where it relates to or is likely to affect:
+You have an Other Registerable Interest where it relates to or is likely to affect:

-- any body of which you are in general control or management and to which you are nominated or appointed by the Combined Authority, - any body, - i. exercising functions of a public nature, - ii. directed to charitable purposes, or - iii. one of whose principal purposes includes the influence of public opinion or policy (including any political party or trade union).
+- 1. any body of which you are in general control or management and to which you are nominated or appointed by the Combined Authority, - 2. any body, - exercising functions of a public nature, or - directed to charitable purposes, or - one of whose principal purposes includes the influence of public opinion or policy (including any political party or trade union)